anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in section 5.8 of {{RFC8995}}.

-The registrar-agent MUST provide the pledge's enroll status object to the registrar.
+The registrar-agent MUST provide the pledge's enroll status to the registrar.
-The status indicates the pledge could process the enroll-response object and holds the corresponding private key.
+The status indicates the pledge could process the enroll-response (certificate) and holds the corresponding private key.

-The registrar-agent sends the pledge enroll status object without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
+The registrar-agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

-The registrar MUST verify the signature of the pledge enroll status object.
+The registrar MUST verify the signature of the pledge enroll status.
-Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status object.
+Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status.
 The registrar SHOULD log this event.
-In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status objects with its IDevID credential.
+In case the pledge enroll status indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status with its IDevID credential.
-Note that the verification of a signature of the object is a deviation from the described handling in section 5.9.4 of {{RFC8995}}.
+Note that the verification of a signature of the status information is an addition to the described handling in section 5.9.4 of {{RFC8995}}.

 According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.
 Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
 In this case the registrar MUST revoke the certificate.